jecksolovyev/com.whitedoc.docs/docs/source/pages/api/templateEnvelopeStructure/templateFields.rst

 - search - boolean, defines if field is searchable on envelope search or not, if not set default value false, optional attribute
 - roleId - id of the role who should fill field on envelope, mandatory attribute

-For one group any amount of choice options can be created, but only one of the can be selected in the envelope.
+For one group any amount of choice options can be created, but only one of them can be selected in the envelope.

 +----------------------------------------------------------------------------------------+
 |**Checkbox field**                                                                      |